Devolutions/doc/docs/en/kb/remote-desktop-manager-mobile/android/how-to-articles/android-delete-application-registration.md

 ---
+eleventyComputed:
-title: Remote Desktop Manager Android delete the application registration
+  title: '{{ en.RDMANDROID }} delete the application registration'
 ---
 Usually, when the application is uninstalled, the configuration is automatically reset.
 However, if the Google Backup is enabled, the configuration is restored when the application is reinstalled.